Undergraduate Course: Commutative Algebra (MATH10017)

 ||Availability||Available to all students

-There is a close relationship to geometry in this class: we will discuss Hilbert's nullstellensatz which shows how solution sets to polynomial equations are the building blocks of algebraic varieties, the objects studied in algebraic geometry.
+We will then move on to explore properties of the polynomial ring - for example, Hilbert's basis theorem that says that every ideal in the polynomial ring is finitely generated - as well as more general concepts in commutative algebra.
+There is also a close relationship to geometry in this class: solution sets to polynomial equations are the building blocks of algebraic varieties, the objects studied in algebraic geometry.
 This class will provide some concrete examples of the concepts you have learnt in Honours Algebra and give you tools to do computations with them.

 Entry Requirements (not applicable to Visiting Students)